You Are Our Priority

 Dangerous Machines Involved in Workplace Accidents

 While workplace safety regulations have improved over the past several decades, work-related accidents continue to occur on a daily basis.
-According to a November 2017 news release issued by the Bureau of Labor Statistics (BLS), “There were approximately 2.9 million nonfatal workplace injuries and illnesses reported by private industry employers in 2016, which occurred at a rate of 2.9 cases per 100 full-time equivalent (FTE) workers.”
+According to a November 2017 news release issued by the Bureau of Labor Statistics (BLS), “There were approximately 2.9 million nonfatal workplace injuries and illnesses reported by private industry employers in 2016, which occurred at a rate of 2.9 cases per 100 full-time equivalents (FTE) workers.”
 Additionally, “Nearly one-third of nonfatal occupational injuries and illnesses were of a more serious nature and resulted in days away from work.”

 Many of these injuries can be traced back to dangerous industrial equipment and machinery, which are used by workers in industries ranging from construction and manufacturing to mining and transportation.
 Depending on the nature of a worker’s occupation and job duties, some examples of dangerous machines that he or she might be required to operate include: